SkylordSprinkles/MS-Repo/README.md

 even better, please make it known.
 That way, we can further the field and make the previously impossible possible with a simple Minecraft plugin.

 This repository also serves as my portfolio.
-Please consult my post on #looking-for-work if you are interested in utilizing my services.
-My discord is sky#5095.
+(Keep an eye out on #looking-for-work.
+My discord is sky#5095.)